Logan International Airport: Other facilities

 The distinctive central control tower, nearly a dozen stories high, is a local landmark with its pair of segmented elliptical pylons and a six-story platform trussed between them.

-Logan Airport has two cargo facilities: North Cargo is adjacent to Terminal E and South Cargo adjacent to Terminals A and B. North Cargo is also the location of several maintenance hangars, including those operated by American Airlines, Delta through Delta TechOps, and JetBlue.
+Logan Airport has two cargo facilities: North Cargo is adjacent to Terminal E and South Cargo adjacent to Terminals A and B. North Cargo is also the location of several maintenance hangars, including those operated by American Airlines, Delta, and JetBlue.

 Signature Aviation operates a FBO in the North Cargo area near runway 15R/33L.
 Also located on airport property is the Amelia Earhart General Aviation Terminal, which is located near runway 14/32 and next to the Massport Fire Rescue headquarters.
 The terminal was built in 1980, and dedicated to former Boston resident Earhart in 1984.
 Until 2006, American Eagle flights flew out of the terminal when all flights were consolidated in the former B22-29 gates in Pier A, the north building of Terminal B. Passengers had to take a shuttle bus from Terminal B to the Earhart Terminal.
 The terminal currently sits mostly unused.

 Our Lady of the Airways Chapel at the airport.
 The chapel is the oldest airport chapel in the United States, opening originally in 1951 in another part of the airport.

 Terminal C is home to the airport's chapel, Our Lady of the Airways.
 Opened in 1951, it is considered the first airport chapel in the United States.
 The chapel was originally Catholic, but is now non-denominational.